The Power of Recognition & Reward in your Business

 • Deliver recognition promptly.

-• Make individual rewards personal and meaningful.
+• Make individual rewards personal & meaningful.

 Surely the answer is “Yes” !!!???